fogleman/Tiling/README.md

 ![Image](http://i.imgur.com/2HgeMRd.png)

-Now that we have positions for repeating the pattern, we can use the recursive_render function to automatically fill in the rest of the surface with our pattern.
+Now that we have positions for repeating the pattern, we can use the repeat function to automatically fill in the rest of the surface with our pattern.

-    model.recursive_render(dc, c)
+    model.repeat(c)

 ![Image](http://i.imgur.com/JC2MSwH.png)